jimpurbrick/thecreationengine/content/generation-jpod.md

 disrupting existing industries.
-The view that Facebook is an existential threat to [the open web](http://anildash.com/2012/12/the-web-we-lost.html) (a prospect that [Bryan](http://www.serpentine.com/blog/) likens the bug sucking the wildebeest dry) is relatively widespread and I remember a circle forming around me when I told [Aral](https://ar.al/) and some of the other web developers at a [Skiff](http://www.theskiff.org/) Christmas
+The view that Facebook is an existential threat to [the open web](http://anildash.com/2012/12/the-web-we-lost.html) (a prospect that [Bryan](http://www.serpentine.com/blog/) likens to the bug sucking the wildebeest dry) is relatively widespread and I remember a circle forming around me when I told [Aral](https://ar.al/) and some of the other web developers at a [Skiff](http://www.theskiff.org/) Christmas